ritterim/rimdev-blog/src/content/posts/2023-07-12-astro-redirects.md

    index.astro
 ```

-In here I'll add a `redirect` variable.
-I want to drive some more traffic to our Pets of RIMdev page so I'll set that url to the value of the redirect.
+In here, I'll add a `redirect` variable.
+I want to drive some more traffic to our Pets of RIMdev page so I'll set that URL to the value of the redirect.
 The frontmatter looks like this:

 ```
 const redirect = "/the-pets-of-rimdev"